Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Vitamin C and iron: the absorption multiplier

 Ascorbic acid (vitamin C) reduces ferric iron (Fe3+, the poorly absorbable oxidized form) to ferrous iron (Fe2+, the form recognized by the DMT1 transporter).
-This simple chemical reaction increases non-heme iron absorption by 2 to 6 times depending on the study (PubMed).
-The effect is dose-dependent: 100 mg of vitamin C is sufficient to produce a significant benefit.
+This simple chemical reaction increases non-heme iron absorption in proportion to the dose of ascorbic acid added to the meal.
+Radiolabeled iron tests in 63 men give a factor of 1.65 with 25 mg and a factor of 9.6 with 1,000 mg (PubMed).
+The mechanism runs in two steps, the prevention of insoluble ferric compounds and the reduction itself (PubMed).
+One hundred milligrams of vitamin C is sufficient to produce a significant benefit.

 This is one of the rare nutritional synergies whose mechanism is perfectly elucidated.